alvaro-cuesta/townsclipper/README.md

   - This might require having a warning system versus just throwing.

+- Maybe be more lenient with input as long as it doesn't break output (e.g. from dense to sparse, why not accept too many `types`?)
+On the other hand, it might help catch bugs.

+  More instances: accept `0` or `undefined` when expecting `null`, etc.

 - Online version for people that can't/won't use the CLI.

 - Some kind of random generator to showcase the possibilities.

+- /dev/clipboard example (what about MINGW64?
+I've been unable to make Node's stdout work)

+- BUG: `{"xInitial":0,"yInitial":0,"types":[],"corners":[]}` outputs AAAA but Townscaper uses AAAE

+- Move `test:diff` to Jest